PaddlePaddle/PaddleCloud/README.md

 paddle-controller-manager-698dd7b855-n65jr   1/1     Running   0          1m
 ```

-By default, paddle controller runs in namespace *paddle-system* and only controll jobs in that namespace.
+By default, paddle controller runs in namespace *paddle-system* and only controls jobs in that namespace.
 To run controller in a different namespace or controll jobs in other namespaces, you can edit `charts/paddle-operator/values.yaml` and install the helm chart.
 You can also edit kustomization files or edit `deploy/v1/operator.yaml` directly for that purpose.